skasproject/skas/docsite/docs/userguide.md

 Several remarks:

-- If you have configured your client as described above, you now have to be logged to perform any kubectl action.
-  So the login/password interaction
 - Default password is `admin`. **DON'T FORGET TO CHANGE IT**.
 See below.
 - The `admin` user has been granted to access SKAS resources in `skas-system` namespace using kubernetes RBAC
-- `kubectl -n skas-system get users` will no works, as `users` refers to a standard kubernetes resources.
+- `kubectl -n skas-system get users` may no works, as `users` refers also to a standard kubernetes resources.

-To ease SKAS user management, an alias has been defined: `skuser`
+To ease SKAS user management, an alias `skuser` has been defined.

 ```shell
 $ kubectl -n skas-system get skusers